Safe Stay - Measures at the Park

 - We like to greet each other, but don't shake hands.

 - We regularly wash our hands with soap.
 We ensure there is always enough soap and paper hand towels available.
 Disinfectant stations are set up at multiple locations.

 - We sneeze and cough into our elbows.

 - All measures put in place by the Dutch government also apply to our Dutch holiday parks.

 Checking in & out

 - If you have a door PIN or key card, you can drive right through to your holiday home.
-You don't have to pass reception to check in.
-No need to check out at reception.
-Leave your key card in the public postbox at reception or at the boom gate.
+You don't have to pass the Service point to check in.
+No need to check out at the Service point.
+Leave your key card in the public postbox at the Service point or at the boom gate.

-- If you haven't received a door PIN or a keycard, please come to reception at check-in and check-out, accompanied by no more than 1 person.
+- If you haven't received a door PIN or a keycard, please come to the Service point at check-in and check-out, accompanied by no more than 1 person.

 The holiday home